websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/form-rules/using-the-autofill-rule.md

 # Using the Autofill Rule

-The Autofill Rule allows filtering a form field's options based on preconfigured conditions.
+The Autofill Rule allows filtering a form field's options based on pre-configured conditions.
 The data all comes from the same [data provider](../introduction-to-data-providers.md), which can also [provide a list of options]((../using-data-providers-to-populate-form-options.md)) without conditions.

 Here is an example of how to use the Autofill Rule to filter countries based on geographic region.